tarwn/lessthandot-hugo/blogs/content/posts/2012-11-16-find-all-the-tables-and.md

 Message

-Database &#8216;YourCrappyDB&#8217; cannot be started in this edition of SQL Server because part or all of object &#8216;CrappyIndexData&#8217; is enabled with data compression or vardecimal storage format.
+Database &#8216;YourCrappyDB' cannot be started in this edition of SQL Server because part or all of object &#8216;CrappyIndexData' is enabled with data compression or vardecimal storage format.
 Data compression and vardecimal storage format are only supported on SQL Server Enterprise Edition.</em>

 Okay, so they are running the standard edition of SQL Server.
 How can you quickly find all the tables and indexes that use compression?
-Let&#8217;s take a look, first we are going to create three tables, a heap, a table with a non clustered index and a table with a clustered index
+Let's take a look, first we are going to create three tables, a heap, a table with a non clustered index and a table with a clustered index

 A table without indexes (a heap)